Improve air flow to improve comfort & indoor air quality

-Do you sometimes look for an excuse to escape from your office just because you feel like you can’t breathe in there?
-You may have noticed other employees doing the same thing: going outside for a cigarette even if they don’t smoke, volunteering to make a Starbucks run, taking long lunches and skipping out early.
+Do you sometimes look for an excuse to escape from your office or workplace just because you feel like you can’t breathe in there?
+You may have noticed others doing the same thing: going outside for a cigarette even if they don’t smoke, volunteering to make a Starbucks run, taking long lunches and skipping out early.

-It doesn’t take long for the stuffy air in your office to sabotage your business by seriously reducing productivity.
+It doesn’t take long for stuffy air in your workplace to sabotage your business by seriously reducing productivity.

-That oppressive feeling often results from air flow problems with your air conditioning system.
-Read on for some simple tips that will improve air flow and the comfort of your space, and get people back to business.
+Indoor air quality problems often result from air flow problems with your air conditioning system.
+Read on for some simple tips that will improve air flow, air quality, and comfort in your space, and get people back to business.